 - Encouragement for making positive changes

-Once an individual has successfully completed a treatment program, however, this does not mean they have done everything they possibly can to prevent relapse.
+Once an individual has successfully completed a treatment program, however, this doesn’t mean they’ve done everything they possibly can to prevent relapse.

 Building a Strong Social Network

-Those who understand the importance of what an individual is going through when they decide to seek treatment and recover from substance abuse can be a wonderful help in preventing relapse and other setbacks both large and small.
-Because the individual is being supported in their endeavor and their decisions are being reinforced by sympathetic friends and family members, they will often be less likely to relapse.
-In addition, those who experience depression and other issues associated with recovery and drug withdrawal can often reach out to these individuals instead of returning to the harmful substance.
+Those who understand what an individual is going through when they decide to seek treatment for substance abuse are wonderful resources to lean on when it comes to preventing relapse and other setbacks, both large and small.
+Individual who are supported in their endeavor and their decisions are reinforced by sympathetic friends and family members have a stronger chance to avoid relapse.
+In addition, those who experience depression and other issues associated with recovery and withdrawal can reach out to these individuals instead of returning to the harmful substance.

 Attending Aftercare Programs

-Treatment facilities will often help set up an aftercare program for an individual who has finished their treatment, but it is important that the person attends this supplemental program after treatment has ended.
+Almost all treatment facilities set up an aftercare program for an individual who has finished their treatment, but it’s essential that those in recovery attend this supplemental program after treatment has ended.
 Some programs of this type may include:

 - Sober living homes